 - Available as a speaker on all aspects of gemology and/or faceting for seminars, symposia, shows and education.

-- Several published articles on gemology and faceting in "Rocks and Minerals" and "Lapidary Journal," as well as a chapter on Maine gemstones in the recently published "The Mineralogy of Maine."
+- Several published articles on gemology and faceting in "Rocks and Minerals", "Lapidary Journal", "Lapis", and "The Gem Guide" as well as a chapter on Maine gemstones in "The Mineralogy of Maine, Volume II."

 1990-96: Maine: member of the investment team involved in reopening Mt.
 Mica (one of the oldest gem mines in the U.S.).